FH-Platform/fh-platform/src/Bundle/PersistenceBundle/src/readme.md

 - "name" - name of the connection
 - "indexPrefix" - prefix for indexes on that connection
-- "elasticaConfig" - is configuration which is used for creation of elastica client, see more here: https://elastica.io/getting-started/installation.html
+- "clientConfig" - is configuration which is used for creation of elastica client, see more here: https://elastica.io/getting-started/installation.html

 ```
 $elasticaClient = new \Elastica\Client(array(